mainsail-crew/docs/docs/crowsnest/faq/backends.md

 - **Project Link:** [GitHub - mainsail-crew/spyglass](https://github.com/mainsail-crew/spyglass){:target="_blank"}

-spyglass is developed and maintained by the Mainsail team, which allows for faster issue resolution without external dependencies.
+spyglass is developed and maintained by the Mainsail crew, which allows for faster issue resolution without external dependencies.
 It is exclusively available on Raspberry Pi SBCs and only supports Pi cameras.

 To use this backend, set `mode: spyglass` in your `crowsnest.conf`.

-!!! info "Raspberry Pi 5 users"
-    Due to hardware limitations (no hardware encoders), spyglass on Pi 5 will use software encoding, which can lead to high CPU usage and reduced performance.
-We recommend using µStreamer instead for Pi 5 devices.

 ## Which backend should I choose?
 This flowchart outlines our recommendations for most users.